Kevin Maggs

-Kevin Michael Maggs (born 3 June 1974) is a former Irish rugby union centre.
+Kevin Michael Maggs (born 3 June 1974) is a former professional rugby union player who played as a centre.
 He is currently a scout for the IRFU Ireland national rugby union team.
 He previously played for Bristol, Bath, Ulster and Rotherham Titans.
 Started his adult rugby career in Bristol with local side Imperial RFC.

-Maggs played for Ireland because Brian Ashton, who was Irish coach at time, came to Bristol to watch flanker David Corkery and was told by Ralph Knibbs (Bristol's player-manager), that Maggs had a grandfather from Limerick.
+Maggs played for Ireland because Brian Ashton, who was Ireland coach at time, came to Bristol to watch flanker David Corkery and was told by Ralph Knibbs (Bristol's player–manager), that Maggs had a grandfather from Limerick.
 He was then called up to the Irish development tour to New Zealand in 1997.
-He made his international debut for Ireland against New Zealand at Lansdowne Road in November 1997 and played at the 1999 and 2003 Rugby World Cup.
+He made his international debut for Ireland against New Zealand at Lansdowne Road in November 1997 and played at the 1999 and 2003 Rugby World Cups.